PlamenStilyianov/smsmessage/README.md

 ###** RESTful Web Services - Implemented by using Spring 4 REST & JSON**###

-*There is a situation when an USER is typing a responding message and at the same time a new message arrives so the User needs and a notification.
+*There is a situation when an USER is typing a responding message and at the same time a new message arrives so the User needs a notification.
 The client - server interaction has been implemented by using Spring 4 RESTfull with JSON on the server side and AngularJS on client side.*

 ###** User Interface Design Patterns - implemented by using Spring 4 MVC & Tiles **###